-There are a number of special Corrections assignments — including Medical Deputy, Classification/Matrix Deputy and Electronic Home Detention Deputy.
-You can also serve on the Corrections Emergency Response Team (CERT) — which responds to large-scale disturbances in and out of the jail system.
+Special Jail assignments include Medical Deputy, Classification/Matrix Deputy and Electronic Home Detention Deputy.
+You can also serve on our Corrections Emergency Response Team (CERT) — which responds to large-scale disturbances in and out of the jail system.

 Committed to Equality